 - Key persons involved in the business have no unspent criminal convictions which HMRC consider relevant – for example offences involving any dishonesty or links to organised criminal activity

-- The application is accurate and complete and there has been no attempt to deceive.
+- Application is accurate, and complete and there has been no attempt to deceive.

 - There have not been persistent or negligent failures to comply with any HMRC record keeping requirements

-- The applicant has not previously attempted to avoid registration and traded unauthorised
+- Applicant has not previously attempted to avoid registration and traded unauthorised

-- The business has provided sufficient evidence of its commercial viability and/or credibility
+- This business has provided sufficient evidence of its commercial viability and/or credibility

 - There are no outstanding, unmanaged HMRC debts or a history of poor payment